NLnetLabs/rpki-doc/source/krill/getting-started.rst

 ---------------

 Krill uses HTTPS and refuses to do plain HTTP.
 By default Krill will generate a 2048 bit RSA key and self-signed certificate when it's first started.
-In theory Krill should be able to use a key pair and corresponding certificate signed by a web TA.
-However, this is untested.
+It should be able to use a key pair and corresponding certificate signed by a web TA.
+Replacing the self-signed certificate with a Let's Encrypt certificate worked, but has not been tested extensively.

-We recommend that you run Krill with this default, and use a proxy server such as Nginx or Apache if you intend to make Krill available to the Internet.
-Also, setting up a widely accepted HTTPS certificate such as Let's Encrypt is well documented for these servers.
+For a robust solution, we recommend that you use a proxy server such as Nginx or Apache if you intend to make Krill available to the Internet.
+Also, setting up a widely accepted HTTPS certificate is well documented for these servers.

 ..
 Warning:: We recommend that you do **not** make Krill available publicly.
              You can use the default where Krill will expose its CLI, API and